 Products are manufactured in compliance with FEMA #361 “Design and Construction Guidance for Community Shelters”.

-Units have been tested to allow for openings as large as 8’0″ x 8’0″, the largest in the industry.
+Units have been tested to allow for openings as large as 8’0″ x 10’0″.
 Doors and frames are available in singles or in pairs.
 Fire labelled products have been tested in accordance with NFPA-80 and are certified by Underwriters Laboratories.

 Units have been tested and are supplied with one of a variety of locking options including mortise sets or exit devices.

 Tornado resistant doors and frames are designed to be resistant to the FEMA (Federal Emergency Management Authority) 361 standard and they are independently tested to the ICC-500 (International Code Council) test standard which simulates an F5 tornado with wind speeds equaling 250 mph.
 This is an American federal standard that has established stringent criteria to resist the wind pressure and possible debris damage caused by tornadoes.
 Doors and frames that comply with this standard have been tested at independent laboratories.